czifro/jsocket/README.md

 Current list of subclasses:

 - MessageSocket
-  - ObjectSocket (Inherits from MessageSocket, on separate branch, being tested)
+  - ObjectSocket (Inherits from MessageSocket)

 MessageSocket is a class that wraps a Socket object and sends and receives strings, sample code: